kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   but no workload impact.
 - No persistent state outside these objects, so downgrade does not require a data migration.
+- Disabling `DRAPartitionableDevicesType` alone leaves the API fully usable; partitionable pools simply stop reporting `partitionSummary` once slices are rewritten without the attribute.

 ### Version Skew Strategy

-- **kube-apiserver and kube-controller-manager** must both have `DRAResourcePoolStatus` enabled.
-The gate is Alpha (default off) in both 1.36 and 1.37, so both components must opt in explicitly.
-The API also lives in `resource.k8s.io/v1alpha3`, which is disabled by default, so the apiserver additionally needs `--runtime-config=resource.k8s.io/v1alpha3=true`.
+- **kube-apiserver and kube-controller-manager** must both have `DRAResourcePoolStatus` enabled; the gate is default off in 1.36, 1.37 and 1.38, so both components must opt in explicitly.
+The apiserver additionally needs the group version enabled via `--runtime-config` (`resource.k8s.io/v1alpha3=true` through 1.37, `resource.k8s.io/v1beta2=true` from 1.38).
 - **1.36 ↔ 1.37 skew:** Status API is `resource.k8s.io/v1alpha3` in
   both releases.
 In the supported direction, a 1.36 KCM against a 1.37 apiserver simply does not populate the fields added in 1.37; readers see a `PoolStatus` without `partitionSummary` or `shareableSummary`, which is indistinguishable from a pool that has neither.
+- **1.37 ↔ 1.38 skew:** the supported direction is a KCM no newer than the apiserver it talks to.
+A 1.37 KCM against a 1.38 apiserver keeps working through the `v1alpha3` endpoint, which 1.38 still serves;
+  since both versions describe the same internal type, the objects it writes are readable through either endpoint.
+The reverse (a 1.38 KCM against a 1.37 apiserver) is outside the supported skew policy and is not accounted for here.
 - **`ResourceSlice.Spec.PartitionTypeAttribute` skew:** the field
   lives in served `resource.k8s.io/v1` (and `v1beta1` / `v1beta2`).
-  A 1.37 apiserver with `DRAPartitionableDevicesType` disabled (default) drops the field on write, so drivers that set it on a gate-disabled cluster see it silently cleared — the same shape as other gated optional fields; objects that already carry it ratchet
+  An apiserver with `DRAPartitionableDevicesType` disabled (default) drops the field on write, so drivers that set it on a gate-disabled cluster see it silently cleared — the same shape as other gated optional fields; objects that already carry it ratchet